solitontech/Soliton-Leaves-Bot/README.md

 To run the application and ngrok persistently (so they don't stop when you close your terminal), follow these steps:

+1. Run the app
+2. Run ngrok
+3. Update the `PUBLIC_URL` env variable with the ngrok public URL, then restart the server and restart ngrok
+4. Subscribe to mailbox notifications

 ### Running the App
 **Option 1: Using tmux (Recommended)**
 1. Use **`tmux`** to create a persistent session: